0xCompute/rubidity/README.md

 the "state" and "transaction receipts" and so on are handled "off-chain" with indexer.

 Bonus:  Offer an ever growing library of built-in (standard) contracts / protocols.
 Contract / protocol security through reuse and standardization
-PLUS upgradable (because "off-chain" in indexer).
+PLUS "auto-magically" upgradable (because "off-chain" in indexer).

 Why?

 - Way cheaper (> 4x!) because only call data "on-chain" (no storage fees because there's no "on-chain" storage ).

-- Way simpler than "classic" ethereum solidity contracts because you can (re)use (built-in) "standard" contracts.
+- Way simpler than "classic" ethereum solidity contracts because you can (re)use (built-in) "standard" contracts / protocols.

 <details>